What is EEO and OFCCP?

 Display the questions to the applicant, ensuring you follow these guidelines:

 Please ensure that the text of all legal disclaimers is displayed.
-You must show the description
+You must show the

-- Below form inputs (single-select, multi-select, etc.)
+field in two contexts:- Below form inputs (single-select, multi-select, etc.)

 - As standalone information blocks for